 Taxes When Shares Are Sold.
 Assuming you hold Fund shares as a capital asset, any gain resulting from a sale of your shares in the Fund generally will be subject to federal income tax at either short-term or long-term capital gain rates depending on how long you owned your shares.
-However, any capital loss on a sale of shares held for six months or less is treated as long-term capital loss to the extent of Capital Gain Dividends paid with respect to such Shares.
+However, any capital loss on a sale of shares held for six months or less will be treated as a long-term capital loss to the extent of Capital Gain Dividends received (or deemed received) with respect to such shares.
 The ability to deduct capital losses may be limited.

-The cost basis of shares of a Fund acquired by purchase will generally be based on the amount paid for the shares and then may be subsequently adjusted for other applicable transactions as required by the Code.
-The difference between the selling price and the cost basis of Shares generally determines the amount of the capital gain or loss realized on the sale or exchange of shares.
+The cost basis of shares of a Fund acquired by purchase will generally be based on the amount paid for the shares and may be subsequently adjusted for other applicable transactions as required by the Code.
+The difference between the selling price and the cost basis of shares generally determines the amount of the capital gain or loss realized on the sale or exchange of shares.
 Contact the broker through whom you purchased your shares to obtain information with respect to the available cost basis reporting methods and elections for your account.